 Dealing with mean behavior is a part of life that we all learn how to handle.
 With guidance and support, kids develop skills to deal with meanness, such as speaking up, learning resilience, and putting energy into kind friendships instead.

 Signe Whitson, author and national educator on bullying, has seen a rise in situations of mean or rude behavior incorrectly classified as bullying.
 She says, “I have already begun to see that gratuitous references to bullying are creating a bit of a “little boy who cried wolf” phenomena.
 In other words, if kids and parents improperly classify rudeness and mean behavior as bullying—whether to simply make conversation or to bring attention to their short-term discomfort—we all run the risk of becoming so sick and tired of hearing the word that this actual life-and-death issue among young people loses its urgency as quickly as it rose to prominence.”

 Responding to Bullying Behavior

 Bullying, on other hand, is a different matter and needs to be addressed.
+Experts agree that bullying entails three key elements: an intent to harm, a power imbalance, and repeated acts or threats of aggressive behavior.
 Bullies try to have more social or physical power over their targets.
 They try to make their targets cry, feel scared or lose their temper.
 And bullying has lasting negative effects.

 Even though it may be hard, encourage kids not to give bullies their power.
 Help them practice standing tall and pretending to be bored or unimpressed.
 Then walk away and get help from a trusted adult.